bpmatthews/spring-6-demoapp/README.md

 - Adds `application-sample.properties` to `src/main/resources` as a template config file
 - Updates README file with organized summary and configuration explanation

+---

-📁 02-spring-boot-spring-core
+### 📁 02-spring-boot-spring-core

-/01-constructor-injection
+#### `01-constructor-injection`
 This module demonstrates constructor-based dependency injection using Spring Boot's core features.

-Features Implemented
-Defined a Coach interface and CricketCoach class annotated with @Component
+- Defines a Coach interface and CricketCoach class annotated with @Component

-Created a DemoController REST controller
+- Creates a DemoController REST controller

-Injected the Coach dependency via the controller constructor
+- Injects the Coach dependency via the controller constructor

-Exposed a REST endpoint:
+- Exposes a REST endpoint:
-GET /dailyworkout
+  - GET /dailyworkout
-➜ Returns a string workout message from the injected Coach
+  - Returns a string workout message from the injected Coach

+---